 The evaluation team would like to acknowledge the support of TASAF and TACAIDS, in particular Ladislaus Mwamanga (TASAF), Amadeus Kamagenge (TASAF), Mishael Fariji (TASAF) and Fatma Mrisho (TACAIDS), for the implementation of this evaluation.
-In addition, the UNICEF Tanzania team was instrumental to the success of this evaluation: Alison Jenkins, Beatrice Targa, Victoria Chuwa and Tulanoga Matwimbi.
+In addition, the UNICEF Tanzania team was instrumental to the success of this baseline evaluation: Alison Jenkins, Beatrice Targa, Victoria Chuwa and Tulanoga Matwimbi.
 Thanks to Corinna Keeler (doctoral student, UNC Chapel Hill) for support on mapping data coordinates and to Steven Okiya (independent consultant) for support on CTO data entry software.
 Funding for this evaluation has generously been provided by UNICEF Tanzania, UNICEF Eastern and Southern Africa Regional Office, the American World Jewish Service and an Anonymous Donor, Swedish International Development Cooperation Agency (Sida) and the United Kingdom Department for International Development (DFID) through grants to UNICEF Office of Research - Innocenti, supporting the Transfer Project and a research programme on Structural Determinants of Adolescent Well-being.
+Additional funding at endline for the examination of programme impacts on education, economic activities, household chores, and child labour was provided by the United States Department of Labor under cooperative agreement Number IL-26694-14-75-K-36 to UNICEF Office of Research-Innocenti.
+This material does not necessarily reflect the views or policies of the United States Department of Labor, nor does mention of trade names, commercial products, or organizations imply endorsement by the United States Government.
+100 per cent of the total costs of this examination is financed with Federal funds, from the total cooperative agreement of 1,384,468 dollars.
 Funding for the REPOA study examining impacts of the PSSN on women's empowerment was provided by the Growth and economic Opportunities for Women (GROW) research programme of the IDRC.